-- PUBLIC TRANSIT FUNDING: The Town maintains membership support for Estuary Transit District's Nine Town Transit system's fixed route with 3/4 mile on-call per ADA. - SEA LEVEL RISE CLIMATE ADAPTATION COMMITTEE (SLRCAC): Established a Local Sea Level Rise Climate Adaptation Committee to research medium and long-range impacts to coastal areas from SLR, to investigate possible mitigation actions and to assess legal, financial and policy implications. - SLRCAC: The Local Sea Level Rise Climate Adaptation Committee issued its Report of Findings in 2015. - DESIGN STANDARDS: The Historic District Commission adopted a policy to allow for specific substitute materials to be utilized when conducting repairs or maintenance on a structure within the local historic district without the necessity of a Certificate of Appropriateness.
+- meet 110 mile per hour wind load standard per the State Building Code. - PUBLIC TRANSIT FUNDING: From 2014 through 2019, the Town maintained membership support for Estuary Transit District's Nine Town Transit system's fixed route with 3/4 mile on-call per ADA. - SEA LEVEL RISE CLIMATE ADAPTATION COMMITTEE (SLRCAC): In 2015, the Town and Borough established a Local Sea Level Rise Climate Adaptation Committee to research medium and long-range impacts to coastal areas from SLR, to investigate possible mitigation actions and to assess legal, financial and policy implications. - SLRCAC: The Local Sea Level Rise Climate Adaptation Committee issued its Report of Findings in 2015. - DESIGN STANDARDS: The Historic District Commission adopted a policy to allow for specific substitute materials to be utilized when conducting repairs or maintenance on a structure within the local historic district without the necessity of a Certificate of Appropriateness.